jenkinsci/pipeline-plugin/TUTORIAL.md

 # Creating a Workflow

-To crete a workflow, perform the following steps:
+To create a workflow, perform the following steps:

 1. Click **New Item**, pick a name for your flow, select **Workflow**, and click **OK**.